devodo/DivertR/docs/Redirect.md

 ```

 Reset can be called at any time and is applied immediately to all of the Redirect's proxies.
-By adding redirects and resetting, proxy behaviour can be modified at runtime allowing a running process to be altered between tests, e.g. to avoid restart and initialisation overhead.
+By adding Vias and resetting, proxy behaviour can be modified at runtime allowing a running process to be altered between tests, e.g. to avoid restart and initialisation overhead.

 After a Redirect is reset its proxies are in their default, transparent state of forwarding all calls to their root instances.
-This enables a pattern of testing where proxy behaviour is modified with redirects and then the system is reset to its original state between tests.
+This enables a pattern of testing where proxy behaviour is modified with Vias and then the system is reset to its original state between tests.

 # Method parameters

-Via intercept rules can be configured based on the values of method parameters and call arguments values can be used by via delegates.
+Via intercept match rules can be configured on method parameters using call argument values and these can also be passed to Via delegates.

 ## Parameter matching

-If the via `To` expression specifies a method with parameters, these are matched to call arguments as follows:
+If the Via `To` expression specifies a method with parameters, these are matched to call arguments as follows:

 ```csharp
 // Match calls to the Echo method with any argument value